 In the spring 2016 term, a brief assessment was piloted in two sections of SPN 1121 on the Thomas Edison campus prior to entering into any engaged study in the course.
 The purpose of the assessment was to assess student skills and retention of materials from SPN 1120 prior to beginning SPN 1121.
 The assessment consists of a 15-minute reading comprehension quiz mirroring that which is seen in Section II of the SPN 1120 common final exam.
 The study compared study skill level based on the instructor they had for the previous course (SPN 1120) in an effort to align student skill level upon entry into SPN 1121.
 The pilot program for this study was first included in the fall 2015 assessment report.
 This program continues and was most recently administered at the beginning of spring 2020, before the writing of this report and is included here.
 The assessment has now been administered in all traditional sections of SPN 1121 beginning with summer 2016 through spring 2020 on the Charlotte, Collier, and Thomas Edison campuses.
+No study was conducted in summer 2020 to include in this report due to the Covid-19 pandemic.
 Results of the cumulative study are shown in Figure 14.